pytest-dev/pytest-django/docs/database.rst

 database access is only done from the same thread that the test is running on.

-To avoid your fixtures/tests making changes outside the test thread, and as a result, the transaction, pytest-django actively restricts where database connections may be opened:
+To avoid your fixtures/tests making changes outside the test thread, and as a result, the transaction, pytest-django actively restricts where database connections may be opened in async tests:

 - In async tests using ``db``: database access is only allowed from the single thread used by ``SyncToAsync``.
 Using sync fixtures that touch the database in